Open-NET-Libraries/Open.AsyncToolkit/README.md

 - `IDeleteAsync<TKey>` - Interface for deleting entries
 - `ICreateOrUpdate<TKey, TValue>` - Combined interface for inserting or updating entries

-These interfaces allow for fine-grained control over dependencies, making your code more focused and testable:
+These interfaces allow for fine-grained control over dependencies, making your code more focused and testable.

+### Using the Building Blocks

+The toolkit is designed to let you implement or use exactly what you need:
+This approach allows you to:
+- Depend only on the exact operations your class needs
+- Easily mock dependencies in unit tests
+- Swap implementations without changing your business logic
+- Compose larger interfaces from these building blocks

+#### 🏗️ Composite Interfaces

+These interfaces build upon the foundation blocks to provide more comprehensive functionality:

+- `IAsyncDictionary<TKey, TValue>` - Full-featured async dictionary interface combining read, create, update, and delete operations
+- `ISynchronizedAsyncDictionary<TKey, TValue>` - Provides synchronized, exclusive leased access to dictionary entries to prevent concurrency conflicts

+#### 🔧 Implementations

+Ready-to-use implementations built from the foundational components:

+- `MemoryAsyncDictionary<TKey, TValue>` - In-memory implementation of async dictionary
+- `SynchronizedAsyncDictionary<TKey, TValue>` - Synchronized wrapper for any async dictionary

+#### Example

 ```csharp
 // Only depend on the operations you actually need